billymwangi/nlp-project/README.md

 Let’s understand a Sentiment Analysis problem from a business standpoint.
 The good news is: with the power of the internet, businesses today get a huge number of customer feedback through their business website, social media page, business listings, etc. However, the bad news is: a majority of businesses do not even know how to use this information to improve themselves.

-# Business Problem
+# Business Problem Statement

-Our team has been tasked by our stakeholders to build a model that focuses on understanding consumer sentiment toward Apple and Google products.
-The objective is to gain deep insights into the emotions and sentiments expressed by users of Apple and Google products.
-This analysis will provide valuable information to drive marketing strategies, enhance brand perception, and improve customer satisfaction initiatives specifically tailored to our target audience.
+The marketing team wants to understand consumer sentiment toward Apple and Google products.
+They wish to explore emotions, and sentiments expressed by users of Apple and Google products.
+They need insights that can inform marketing strategies, brand perception, and customer satisfaction initiatives for their target audience.

-# Objectives

-Our main objective is to build a specialized sentiment analysis model designed to specifically analyze Twitter sentiments pertaining to Google and Apple products.
+Currently, the marketing team collects sentiments manually by having a team classify each tweet as either positive, negative, or neutral.
+This is both expensive and takes a lot of time.
+It also means the team doesn’t get real-time information to make quick and strategic course-corrections

+The answer to the question of manual sentiment analysis is automation.
+Automating the process of sentiment analysis will also ensure that the team is able to get real-time sentiment insights -e.g. on a biweekly basis:

+Knowing the number and actual positive sentiment tweets can enable the team to reinforce these positive attributes in advertising via consumer testimonials.
+This will serve to boost brand credibility and boost sales among new customers

+Knowing the number and actual negative sentiment tweets will enable the team to know what product improvements to make, and to reach out to consumers with the issues to have them sorted out.
+This will reduce customer churn

+## The main business objective is:

+How do we use available data to create a model that will be able to classify future tweets with the correct sentiments?
+This will save the team both time and money by moving away from the manual process This will also help grow loyalty and sales, as articulated above in the problem statement

-### The specific business objectives to be answered include:
+The specific business objectives to be answered include:

-What is the overall sentiment towards Apple and Google products on Twitter?
+## What is the overall sentiment towards Apple and Google products on Twitter?
 Are there any recurring themes or topics associated with positive or negative sentiments towards these brands?
 Are there any notable differences in sentiment between Apple and Google products?